BVA Private Equity & Venture Capital Award

 Other selection criteria include implementing bold transformation plans, launching highly innovative products, services or technologies, reaching major milestones that take the company to the next level, investments with a major positive impact on society and the environment, etc.

-Nominations for the 2018 awards are now open.
-Please click on the button to nominate your candidate.
+Nominations for the 2018 awards are now closed and the jury is hard at work.

 The jury will be asked to assess the awards against the following criteria.